 What is IoT architecture?

-In other words, an architecture is more than a list of necessary technology components, but it does start with that list.
+In other words, an architecture is more than a list of necessary technological components, but it does start with that list.
 It goes on to define how these components interact or engage with each other.

-What are the components of an IoT architecture?
+What are the components of IoT architecture?

 The relationship between the components is the second part of the architecture.
-By relationship between, we mean how components communicate with each other, and what sorts of information are exchanged.
+By relationship between, we mean how components communicate with each other and what sorts of information are exchanged.
 This can include data flow, metadata flow, control information or no information at all.
 Software components often communicate via APIs, and network layer components typically communicate via network protocols.

-Speaking of layers, architects often think in terms of component layers, such as network layer, perception layer, processing layer, physical layer, gateway layer, platform layer, device layer, business layer, security layer, sensor layer and so on.
+Speaking of layers, architects often think in terms of component layers, such as a network layer, perception layer, processing layer, physical layer, gateway layer, platform layer, device layer, business layer, security layer, sensor layer and so on.

-The concept of a layer is that it comprises a set of capabilities that communicate with one another, but for the purpose of other components can be treated as a single entity, with a single transparent entity.
+The concept of a layer is that it comprises a set of capabilities that communicate with one another but, for the purpose of other components, can be treated as a single entity, with a single transparent entity.